mmistakes/minimal-mistakes/_posts/2017-05-14-software-by-design-part2.md

 performance or security.
 They also don't always appreciate how to rigorously test any changes and rules engine based systems rarely have provision for a test environment.

+In addition most rules engines have little or no provision for version control and roll back.
+Even when they do you have, to manage rules running on different versions of data, supporting backward compatibility across changes in data schema or migrating data in line with rules changes.
+These are complex, error prone concerns for an experienced development team let alone someone whose expertise lies elsewhere.

+### Configurable? ###

 Configuration is a useful technique to cope with changes in run time environment and broad brush changes to code paths such as feature toggling or switches for A-B testing.
 However, it's too crude a tool for dealing with changing business rules.
-I would caveat this with if you business involves developing expert tools or middleware to solve very specific problems then a heavy element of configuration is useful but for most business problems developing a comprehensive configurable system is more expense than it's worth.
+I would caveat this with if your business involves developing expert tools or middleware to solve very specific problems then a heavy element of configuration is useful but for most business problems developing a comprehensive configurable system is more expense than it's worth.